PofuPofu442/Palm-Oil-InnoPalmTech/FR_NFR.md

 *	The system should be responsive, with low latency for user interactions.
 *	Optimize database queries and implement caching mechanisms to improve performance.

 ## Explain the architecture of your software.
-Justify any technological stack that you use
+Justify any technological stack that you use.